dilshadmustafa/scabi/README.md

 Introduction
 -------------

 **Scabi** (<b>Sca</b>le-out <b>bi</b>g-data) is a simple, light-weight cluster computing and storage framework for Big Data processing, Ensemble Machine Learning and Map/Reduce in pure Java.
-With Scabi's Data-driven cluster, create Ensemble Machine Learning models for super massive datasets, implement iterative and complex Map/Reduce and parallel algorithms and configure Scabi's Data Ring to use any storage: Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.
+With Scabi's Data-driven cluster, create Ensemble Machine Learning models for super massive datasets, implement iterative and complex Map/Reduce and parallel algorithms and configure Scabi's Data Ring to use any storage: Scality, RedHat CephFS, OpenIO, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.

 > **Objectives:**

 > - Process Petabytes to Exabytes+ of data using billions of massively parallel Scabi Data Units (DU).
 > - Create Ensemble Machine Learning models for super massive datasets with algorithm and ML library of your choice.
 > - Use Data-driven and Compute-driven framework to implement iterative and complex Map/Reduce and parallel algorithms at Web Scale.
-> - Configure Scabi's Data Ring to use storage of your choice: Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.
+> - Configure Scabi's Data Ring to use storage of your choice: Scality, RedHat CephFS, OpenIO, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.

 ## Cluster Computing Architectures ##